google/syzkaller/docs/syscall_descriptions_syntax.md

 ## Length

-You can specify length of a particular field in struct or a named argument by using `len` and `bytesize` types, for example:
+You can specify length of a particular field in struct or a named argument by using `len`, `bytesize` and `bitsize` types, for example:

 ```
 write(fd fd, buf buffer[in], count len[buf]) len[buf]